 Typically Contribution layers are used to track and display metrics such as total sales or the percentage of customers coming from different DAs or Block groups.
 All your customer information is tied to different stores, so you can track how far people are actually coming from.
 The different columns in the excel file that you upload would hold any metrics you want displayed on the map as well as the unique ID, and address.

 What results is a heat map of the different DAs that contain your customers.
 Darker red DAs or block groups indicate a larger contribution to that specific location.
 In this case the total money spent is being displayed in text and through the heat map.

-If you have access to GIS files, you can really customize the map to your liking within the layers panel.
-For example, using a GeoJSON file you can map out the boundaries of the City of Kitchener (If you are interested in mapping out Canadian city or American county boundaries, contact your Customer Success Manager and we can provide you with a file that contains all of the boundaries).
+If you have access to GIS files, you can better customize the map to your liking within the layers panel.
+For example, using a GeoJSON file, you can map out the boundaries of the City of Kitchener.
+(If you're interested in mapping out a Canadian city or American county boundaries, contact your Customer Success Manager and we can provide you with a file that contains all of the boundaries.)
 You can also bring in shapefiles to map out specific points.
-Just upload the files the way you normally would but upload the zip folder that contains the shapefile.
+Upload the files the way you normally would but upload the zip folder that contains the shapefile.

 That's it!
 If you want more information on how to use layers, use the search bar at the top or reach out to your Customer Success Manager via Chat or email email@example.com.